maevecrossan/peaceful-path/README.md

 #### The Logo
 <img src="docs/screenshots/logo-screenshot.png" alt="screenshot of the website logo" height=60px>

-The logo remains in the top left corner of the header at all times, adjusting size depending on the screen size.
-I added the branch decorations from Font Awesome to give the help the logo stand out, to add visual interest, to add some space to the text, and to further emphasise the natural theme.
+The logo remains in the top left corner of the header at all times, adjusting its size depending on the screen size.
+I added the branch decorations from Font Awesome to make the logo stand out, to add visual interest, create some space around the text, and emphasise the natural theme.

-The logo also acts as a clickable link to the homepage.
-I added this feature, despite having a link to the homepage in the navigation, as it is an expected UX feature.
-I do appreciate that one renders the other redundant, but I felt as though the home link in the navigation was important as it indicates where the user is on the site.
+The logo also functions as a clickable link to the homepage.
+Even though there is already a link to the homepage in the navigation, I included it as it is an expected UX feature.
+While one of these links might seem redundant, the navigation link is important as it shows the user where they are on the site.

 #### Navigation

 <img src="docs/screenshots/desktop-nav-screenshot.png" alt="a screenshot of the navigation menu as seen on devices 768px and up" height=90px>

-The above navigation bar is seen on screens above 768px.
+The above navigation bar is displayed on screens above 768px.
 It features three links displayed horizontally below the logo.
 The first link brings the user to the homepage, the second to an explanation page (_What is Mindfulness?_), and the third to a signup page (_Getting Started_).
 The links will be marked active with a white line under the relevant name.

 <img src="docs/screenshots/mobile-nav-screenshot.png" alt="a screenshot of the navigation menu as seen on devices 768px and below" height=90px>

-On screens smaller than 768px, the menu will drop down once the burger icon in the top right is tapped, vertically displaying the same three links mentioned above.
+On screens smaller than 768px, the menu will drop down once the burger icon in the top right is tapped.
+The navigation links will be vertically displayed.
-Both menus feature a box shadow to separate it from the rest of the content.
+Both menu styles feature a box shadow to separate and lift it from the rest of the content.

 #### Footer

 <img src="docs/screenshots/footer-screenshot.png" alt="a screenshot of the footer featuring social media icons" width=400px>

 The footer sticks to the bottom of each page and houses four icons, each linking to a different social media site.
-These links only link to the homepage of the networks as Peaceful Path has no account on these sites.
+These links only bring the user to the homepage of the networks, as Peaceful Path has no account on these sites.
 The links will open in new tabs.
 The styling of the footer matches that of the header for consistency.

 #### Page Breakers